Being a website owner, do you know things to do if WordPress site has been hacked?

 Before you proceed, here’s a pro tip: stay calm.
 Sober thinking is half the battle because you’ll need to make important decisions to succeed.
 So, put panic aside and get down to remedying your hacked WordPress website.

-Step 1: Reset your passwords
+First Step: Reset your passwords

 Since it’s nearly impossible to figure out which password the attacker has used to infiltrate your site, be sure to reset all of them.
 In addition to changing the password for your WordPress dashboard, you should reset access credentials for the database, the Secure File Transfer Protocol (SFTP) setup, and your account with the hosting provider.
 Ascertain that the other admin users change their passwords as well.

-Step 2: Turn on maintenance mode
+Second Step: Turn on maintenance mode

 Make sure your visitors don’t suspect a hack – it’s bad for your reputation.
 A good way to cloak what’s going on is to make it look like the site is undergoing regular maintenance.
 This mode can be turned on via the admin panel, but with the caveat that you may be unable to access it due to the compromise.
 Anyway, if you can’t do it straight away, do it once you reset your password and sign in.

-Step 3: Run a malware scan
+Third Step: Run a malware scan

 Many WordPress breaches involve backdoors that allow malefactors to circumvent authentication and stealthily do their dirty job.
 This way, crooks can maintain surreptitious access for weeks or even months without your awareness.
 Also, the so-called “pharma hacks” rely on exploits to inject harmful code into WordPress installations that haven’t been updated for a while.